MichaelHaussmann/spil/docs/background.md

 The priority is to make the current feature set more robust, efficient, and easy to deploy.
 - tools to help create and verify the configuration files
+- automated testing and profiling
 - adding a C++ resolver is planned, but not scheduled yet

 To take profit from the Sids universality, we plan on building reusable open source bricks and pipeline tools.

 For example:
 - protocol for pipeline actions, for example `sid://play?hamlet/s/sq030/**/>/p/movie`
-- connectors to Shotgrid, CGWire Kitsu, Ftrack and Relational Databases
+- connectors to Shotgrid, CGWire Kitsu, Ftrack and Databases
 - using the sid as a USD Asset Resolver / In a USD pipeline
 - GraphQL and/or rest API
 - file system style navigation and context handling